 - Contact: 800 247 253

 Apart from the plethora of bookshops and public libraries in the city, Dubai also hosts the literary extravaganza that is the Emirates Airline Festival of Literature.
 It’s a ten-day long celebration of all things fiction, non-fiction and more, with visiting authors from all over the world.
 And this one’s not just for the adults – the festival’s children’s programme has fast won a steady legion of fans.
-Check out the Emirates Literature Festival’s website for all the details.
+Potterheads in the city can visit the Hogwarts Experience at Mall of the Emirates.

 And that’s Bayut’s comprehensive list of the top public libraries and second-hand bookshops in Dubai!
 Book-lovers in the UAE’s capital city can take a look at Bayut’s guide to Abu Dhabi’s public libraries.
 These have a wealth of literary resources, including dedicated children’s section, too!
 And stay tuned to MyBayut for more articles on attractions in the city!